marceloezequielfazzito/store-prices/README.md

 docker run -d -p 8080:8080 [image-name]

 ```
-docker will expose port 8080 in the local machine
+docker will expose the port 8080 in the local machine